MileHacker Logo

 • Pedestrian-Friendly Areas: Muttrah Corniche, Old Muscat, Qurum Beach promenade, interiors of contemporary shopping malls.

-• Walking Tours: Local tour operators offer walking tours led by a guide of Muttrah, Old Muscat.
+• Walking Tours: Local tour operators offer walking tours with a tour guide of Muttrah, Old Muscat.
 Self-guided easy with maps.

 • Bicycle Infrastructure: Limited lanes for specific use.
 Safer on promenades, parks, or designated tracks.
 Wear a Helmet.